albertogasparin/react-starterkit/README.md

-## Info & Troubleshooting
+## How to

+**Passing config variables clientside**
+Properties defined in `./lib/config` are not automatically available clientside.
+In order to expose them, you have to individually define `CONFIG.myKey` in webpack.DefinePlugin [configuration](https://github.com/albertogasparin/react-starterkit/blob/master/webpack.config.js#L159).

+**Building for deploying into subfolders**
+By default the assets url prefix is `/`.
+By setting `PUBLIC_PATH` in `.env`, you can customize this prefix.
+For instance, to generate a static build that works regardless of the parent folder, just set `PUBLIC_PATH=./` (and switch react router history to [hash history](https://github.com/rackt/react-router/blob/master/docs/guides/basics/Histories.md)).

-**No need of React-router**
+**Getting rid of React-router**
-You can easily get rid of it on the client side by removing `./routes`, `history` and `redux-simple-router` code from `app/client.js`, `app/store.js` and `app/reducers/index.js`.
+You can easily get rid of it on the client side by removing `routes`, `history` and `react-router-redux` code from `app/client.js`, `app/store.js` and `app/reducers/index.js`.
 The minified bundle size will be reduced by ~100kB.
 The router can still be used serverside to provide 404s and redirects.

+**Manually (and quickly) restart the server**
+Just type `rs` in the console and press enter. [node-supervisor](https://github.com/petruisfan/node-supervisor) will do the rest.

+## Troubleshooting

 **Missing CSS while serving the built bundle**
 The external CSS file is loaded by `index.jade` only if the node env is not `development`.
 Try: `NODE_ENV=test npm run start`

 **Missing CSS-defined assets when testing on a VM or network-connected device**
 This is a known limitation of [style-loader](https://github.com/webpack/style-loader/issues/55).
-The assets URL produced by that loader are absolute, so you need to explictly set your host LAN IP address.
+The assets URL produced by that loader are absolute, so you need to explicitly set your host LAN IP address.
 Example: `HOST=192.168.1.2 npm run watch`

 **Startup / build time incredibly slow**
 Make sure you are using npm@3, as it [makes compilation 2x to 5x faster](https://phabricator.babeljs.io/T3067).
 If you are on npm@2, delete `node_modules` folder, update npm globally with `npm install -g npm` and then reinstall your deps.

-**Manually (and quickly) restart the server**
-Just type `rs` in the console and press enter. [node-supervisor](https://github.com/petruisfan/node-supervisor) will do the rest.